Post

 Service accounts – discover, manage and authenticate without secrets

-Service accounts are special user accounts specifically created and used by Windows services or processes to run tasks or applications in the background.
+In the context of Windows operating systems, service accounts are special user accounts specifically created and used by Windows services or processes to run tasks or applications in the background.
 These accounts are distinct from regular user accounts and are designed to provide the necessary permissions and privileges for the smooth operation of services without requiring user interaction.

 Why are service accounts used?

-Background Processes Service accounts are used to execute background processes or services that don’t require direct user interaction.
+Background ProcessesService accounts are used to execute background processes or services that don’t require direct user interaction.

-Automation They facilitate the automation of system tasks, enabling services to run independently without manual intervention.
+AutomationThey facilitate the automation of system tasks, enabling services to run independently without manual intervention.
 These are specific to Machine to machine authentication and authorization that typically happens with shared SSH keys which are typically available for each service account to use.
+Solving the problem of managing service accounts Service accounts typically use passwords (shared secrets) or SSH Keys to authenticate.
+This is a problem because these password credentials can’t be easily vaulted and managed.
+By manage – we refer to the rotation that is typically applied to organizations

-AuthNull’s service account includes:
+AuthNull’s service account feature includes the following

-1. Automated Discovery of Service accounts
+Automated Discovery

-2. Service account policies
+Service account policies

 Provision zero trust service account policies that enable Passwordless machine to machine authentication – no SSH Keys, shared secrets, passwords necessary.
 These policies eliminate the need to maintain passwords, and have password rotations.